SkylineCommunications/dataminer-docs/connector-help/connector_help/Ziggo_Arris_Alarm_Central_Simulator.md

    - The name of the event will be the name of the file, and it is unchangeable.

 The content of the xml file is not loaded into the element, only the file location is stored.
-When an event is ready to be sent, the driver reads the xml content using the filepath value set on the **Events Table** upon "*event import*".
+When an event is ready to be sent, the connector reads the xml content using the filepath value set on the **Events Table** upon "*event import*".

 - Therefore, the user can change the content of the **event** without the need to import it again.